In the fast paced heart of Dublin City,. you can step back in time, into quiet, into voices from the past…

 The museum is in the heart of Dublin City, in Kildare Street.
 It is in a building which is itself rather historic, dating back to 1890, with columns made of stone quarried in the four corners of the island, and mosaics on the floor.
 Around the rotunda where you enter are counters selling books, postcards, and souvenirs.
 They are worth your exploration, but pass them by for now, and head straight through to the exhibits.

-All that these things are objects drawn from lives lived out in day to day activities in the past. that’s true, and their lives in their times were as full as ours are in ours.
+All of these things are objects drawn from lives lived out in day to day activities in the past, that’s true, and their lives in their times were as full as ours are in ours.
 That said, there is always, for me, more than a bit of stillness in that runs through all the exhibits at Ireland’s National Museum: Archaeology.

 At times that’s a stillness filled with quiet humor — a carving which has three faces and in its spare design invites complexity of thought, for instance.
 It would not look out of place in a twenty first century art exhibit.
 It was, though, made in the Iron Age, and was found in County Cavan.